Call today and speak to Jason Brady, specialist birth injury solicitor. Find out if you can claim compensation.

 CALL 0800 083 5500

-We take a look at examples of how cerebral palsy can be caused by medical negligence, and offer some advice on the next steps to take.
+Take a look at examples of how cerebral palsy can be caused by medical negligence and some advice on the next steps to take.

 If you find yourself in a situation whereby you think you should make a cerebral palsy claim, you should seek specialist advice from a birth injury lawyer as it is a complex situation with lots of considerations over what compensation would be due.